Why This Matters for Us

 The Buzz

-You won't believe what our government did with your money Good morning from the gateway — Lake Simcoe's awake, the 400 is already packed, and Barrie's got growing pains.
+Your dog attack story is just heartbreaking Good morning from the gateway — Lake Simcoe's awake, the 400 is already packed, and Barrie's got growing pains.
 Let's talk about it.
-Okay, so...
+Okay, so here's what'...

 Tara Fenn-Orillia Barrie Civic Wire